Alpaca Farms: 4 You Can Stay at in NSW

-If you are looking for a family farm experience that will make the little ones beam with joy, look no further than an alpaca farm stay.
-With their big doe eyes, floppy furry tufts, long lashes and cheeky grins, what’s not to love?
-We’ve rounded up our top, fun hands-on alpaca farm stays in and around Sydney.
+If you're looking for a family farm experience that will make the little ones beam with joy, look no further than an alpaca farm stay.
+With their big doe eyes, furry tufts, long lashes and cheeky grins, what’s not to love about alpacas?
+We’ve rounded up our top, fun hands-on alpaca farms you can actually stay at in and around Sydney.

-Set amongst boutique wineries in the beautiful Broke Fordwich Wine sub-region of the upper Hunter Valley, Starline Alpacas offers a peaceful, hands-on, fun, family farm stay experience.
+Set amongst boutique wineries in the beautiful Broke Fordwich Wine sub-region of the upper Hunter Valley, Starline Alpacas offers a peaceful, hands-on, experience at their alpaca farm.

 Here, you can watch the alpacas from your cottage (they are so friendly they come right up to your terrace), or visit them while you wander the fields.
-They can be visited at any time of the day, and will come to eat a treat right from your hand.
-You can also take the kids to visit the chickens and collect fresh laid eggs.
+Starline's alpacas can be visited at any time of the day and will come to eat a treat right from your hand.
+You can also take the kids to visit the chickens and collect freshly laid eggs.

-There are 15 cottages which vary in their capacity, to suit groups of different sizes.
+There are 15 cottages at the alpaca farm that vary in their capacity to suit groups of different sizes.
 All cottages have fully equipped kitchens and barbecues.
-You can can also try your hand at tennis or use the swimming pool, awesome kids playground or wander through the beautiful gardens.
+You can also try your hand at tennis or use the swimming pool, awesome kids playground or wander through the beautiful gardens.

 Set on a working alpaca farm at the edge of Wollemi National Park in the Blue Mountains, Madison’s Mountain Retreat offers a fun, hands-on farm experience for families and animal lovers.
 Here, you can join the herd of alpacas and watch them closely interact with each other and jostle for attention, have an adventure when you collect the eggs for breakfast or observe their cheeky behaviour when you feed the alpacas and goats daily.

-The rustic rural resort offers cosy cedar cottages and a pair of cool converted train carriages as a lodging option.
+This rustic alpaca farm offers cosy cedar cottages and a pair of cool converted train carriages as a lodging option.
 All have kitchenettes, living areas and private bathrooms.
-Cottages feature fireplaces, and some have whirlpool baths.
-The farm also has an indoor heated pool and spa, tennis court, gazebo with BBQ, large shed, common room (with library, pool table and open fire) and acres of bush.
+Cottages feature fireplaces, and some even have whirlpool baths.
+The alpaca farm also has an indoor heated pool and spa, tennis court, gazebo with BBQ, large shed, common room (with a library, pool table and open fire) and acres of bush.

-Little Valley Farm offers a unique farm-stay experience for 4 people with a vintage 1950's red rattler train and a tiny Shepherd's Hut.
-The cool Laguna vintage-train has a huge hang-out deck with wood-fired pizza oven and an outdoor bath overlooking the frolicking herd of alpacas, guinea fowl and chickens moving about the farm.
+Little Valley Farm offers a unique alpaca farm stay experience for 4 people with a vintage 1950s red rattler train and a tiny Shepherd's Hut.
+The cool Laguna vintage train has a huge hang-out deck with a wood-fired pizza oven and an outdoor bath overlooking the frolicking herd of alpacas, guinea fowl and chickens moving about the farm.

-As a bonus, pets are welcome and the kids will love exploring the surrounding impressive gardens of the 19 acre hobby farm and getting up close to the friendly alpacas.
+As a bonus, pets are welcome and the kids will love exploring the impressive surrounding gardens of the 19-acre hobby farm and getting up close to the friendly alpacas, of course!

 Can alpacas be touched?